DSom20/portfolio-react/README.md

 ## Tech Stack

-1. React - FE JS Framework (bootstrapped with create-react-app)
+1. React - Front-end JS Framework (bootstrapped with create-react-app)
 2. React-Router - Library to create single page app
 3. React-Transition-Group - Library to help with transition animations on route changes
 4. Node-Sass - to use .scss stylesheets and utilize css preprocessing